Women in Bangladesh

 In legal matters, Bangladesh follows a mixed system, predominantly of common law inherited from its colonial past as well as some Islamic laws that mostly concern personal status issues.
-Politically, women have been comparatively prominent in the sphere: since 1988 the Prime Ministers elected were women, and the current Prime Minister, Speaker of Parliament, and the Leader of the Opposition are women as well as of 2020.
+Politically, women have been comparatively prominent in the sphere: since 1990s the Prime Ministers elected were women.
+To ensure the well-being and progress of women, the government has implemented and revised several laws, establishing institutions and formulating targeted policies.
+These efforts aim to safeguard women's interests and create an environment conducive to their empowerment.
+By introducing gender-sensitive policies and programs, the government strives to enable women to play a vital role in society and actively contribute to development as empowered agents.